DevInnovationLab/dil-lab-manual.github.io/templates/code-review.md

 - Were file paths easy to modify?
 Did you have to modify them in many different lines of the code?
 If so, how could this process be simplified?
 - If the code is creating any outputs (such as data sets, tables, and figures), are you able to recreate them?
 Are they the same as in the original code?
 - Are there any random processes being used in the code?
 If so, are they reproducible?
-> Sampling, treatment assingment and bootstrapping are examples of common tasks that involve random processes.
+> Sampling, treatment assignment and bootstrapping are examples of common tasks that involve random processes.

 ## Good things
 - Did you learn about any new functions or packages reading this code?